ePages-de/epages-docs/_posts/2015-09-28-service-discovery.md

 >Registrator automatically registers and deregisters services for any Docker container by inspecting containers as they come online.
 Registrator supports pluggable service registries, which currently includes Consul, etcd and SkyDNS 2.

 Running Registrator as an additional Docker container on each host, it automatically registers new containers with the local Consul agent, and therefore makes them publicly available.
 Customisations, like providing the service name to be used, health check details or add-on data (tags) for a given instance can be provided in the usual Docker way by passing environment variables to the docker run command.

+## Conclusion

+The Service Discovery solution described in this post provides all the features we need so far.
+There are other, similar solutions out there, but with our choice, we are also able to cover other aspects of the microservice architecture with the same technology, which is a big plus for this solution.